mia-platform/documentation/docs/fast_data/runtime_management/secure_access.md

 Among them, there are the two services in charge of deploying the  Fast Data Runtime Management, which are:

-- `control-plane`, which is responsible to dispatch actions to the deployed Fast Data runtime and provide the current runtime configuration to the frontend
+- `control-plane`, which is responsible for dispatching actions to the deployed Fast Data runtime and provide the current runtime configuration to the frontend
-- `control-plane-fe`, which is the tool for visualizing Fast Data runtime state and interact with it
+- `control-plane-fe`, which is the UI tool for visualizing Fast Data runtime state and interact with it

 In order to properly access Fast Data runtime, it is necessary to fill in all the necessary configuration in the service config map, which they may vary depending on your Fast Data configuration.